 Dialysis and endstage renal failure

 This information is aimed at people who have been told that their kidneys are failing and that they may need dialysis or transplantation to stay alive.
-We have produced it in a question and answer format and hope you will find it useful and informative.
+It’s in Q&A format, hope you find it useful.

 Like most people, you’ve probably taken your kidneys a bit for granted.
 Realising that you have serious problems is never easy.
-We believe that if you have a good understanding of the function of your kidneys, of what can go wrong, and of what can be done to help you, this will help.
+Understanding of the function of your kidneys, what can go wrong, and what can be done, will help.

 Kidney failure – what is it?